tilt-dev/company/product-development/README.md

 ### Specify Epic Team Members

-Each epic has team members.
-This is specified in the description of the epic, and is the source of truth for team membership.
-Nick is responsible for maintaining this.
+Each in progress epic has team members, specified by whoever is an owner of the Clubhouse epic.
+(A Clubhouse epic can have multiple owners).
+The DRI of the epic is specified in the epic description.

+Nick is responsible for maintaining team membership in each in progress epic.

 ### Starting an Epic